Dec 22, 2015

 jump toRECIPE

-These light and airy cookies literally melt in your mouth.
+These light and airy meringue cookies literally melt in your mouth.
 To make sure that your egg whites reach maximum volume make sure that all of your equipment is clean and that no parts of eggshell have made their way into the whites.
+I like to add cream of tartar because it helps to strengthen the proteins of the egg whites to ensure a stiff meringue but it can easily be omitted.

 A meringue is properly whipped when it stands in stiff peaks when the whisk is removed from it.
 You should be able to flip the bowl upside-down without it falling out.
-This recipe is made using the French method – you can read more about the different types of meringue below.
+This recipe is made using the French method where the egg whites are beaten until frothy and the sugar is slowly added and baked to a crisp.
+You’ll find similar techniques in these mini pavlovas with mixed berries or chocolate custard s’mores cups which is another favorite around here.

 What is Meringue?